jonbra/MBV-INFx410/transcriptomics_exercise.md

 [Top](#contents)
 # Exercise 2 - Mapping  <a name="2"></a>
 Now we are ready to map the reads to the genome and count the gene expression.
-Download this file which contains the _Mnemiopsis leidyi_ genome and transcriptome (in addition to a few index files which we'll need later:
+Download this file which contains the _Mnemiopsis leidyi_ genome and transcriptome (in addition to a few index files which we'll need later):

 `wget http://folk.uio.no/jonbra/MBV-INF4410_2017/Transcriptomics/genome_transcriptome.tar`

 and unpack it with:
 `tar -xvf genome_transcriptome.tar`

 We use TopHat2 to map the trimmed reads to the genome.
-We also include the published transcriptome (or gene annotation in this case - a file which states where each gene starts and stops) to obtain gene counts of the original genes and to potentially discover new genes of some reads map to non-annotated regions.
+Tophat first tries to map the entire read to the genome.
+Then, for the reads that do not map it splits them into shorter pieces and tries to map those.
+In this way, reads which spans introns can be mapped.
+This will also generate information about how where exons and introns are and if any transcripts are alternatively spliced.
 The mapping takes about 10 min so you can take a break (but check the first minute that there are no errors!).
 Run the following commands:

 ```
 module load tophat/2.1.1